Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### (1) Blockchain

 Uses decentralized ledger technology to create a transparent, tamper-proof record of transactions, enhancing user trust and safeguarding against fraud.
-And cryptographic techniques secure data against hacking.
+And it also uses cryptographic techniques secure data against hacking.

 #### (2) Smart Contracts